-Welcome to CCA's FERPA Tutorial
+Welcome to CCA's FERPA Overview

 FERPA stands for Family Educational Rights and Privacy Act.
 This tutorial is a learning tool designed to provide CCA faculty and staff with a better understanding of the confidentiality protections that this federal law affords student records maintained by colleges and universities.

 Before accessing student records, carefully review the material presented in this site.
 Maintaining confidentiality of student records can be achieved by learning a few basic requirements of the Federal Educational Rights and Privacy Act.

 This tutorial is designed to give you a basic understanding of the rules governing how to control access and release of student information at CCA.
 This will enable you to feel comfortable performing your job while respecting students’ privacy rights.
 This will allow you and CCA to be in compliance with FERPA.

 The tutorial is not an exhaustive treatise on the topic of FERPA, but it does address the essential elements of the law.
 It is not intended to be a substitute for legal advice.
 Specific questions regarding FERPA may be addressed to the Office of the Registrar.